 Insights

 Given the diversity of communities, opportunities and challenges present across the United States, the main purpose of the Civic Information Index is to allow localized assessments of key factors that drive civic health.
-By showing data at the county level, the Index supports civic information entrepreneurs and their partners across the civic health ecosystem with insights on where a specific community may be struggling, and where its opportunities are.

-At the same time, the Civic Information Index reveals significant regional disparities in civic health across the United States.
-Lower Index scores often correlate with regions historically affected by racial and economic discrimination.
+Lower Index scores continue to correlate with regions historically affected by racial and economic discrimination.

 Appalachia